After a decades-long career as an auto mechanic, mesothelioma threw a wrench into Art’s retirement — but he wasn’t slowing down just yet.

 Finding New Roads Together

-Arthur “Art” Putt decided to retire from his career as an auto mechanic just to take it easy.
+Arthur “Art” Putt decided to retire from his career as an auto mechanic to take it easy and spend more time enjoying life.
 Ready for a new adventure, he packed up his RV and moved from Indiana to Arizona in the summer of 1983.

 That’s where he met Jan, a nurse who shared his love for travel.
 A few months later, Art and Jan married in Las Vegas and hit the road, exploring the U.S. side by side and loving every minute of it.

-The couple ended up in Tennessee, taking seasonal contracts at Dollywood, a theme park jointly owned by country singer-songwriter Dolly Parton.
+The couple ended up in Tennessee, taking seasonal contracts at Dollywood, a theme park co-owned by country singer-songwriter Dolly Parton.
 Despite suffering a stroke a few days after starting work, Art continued to sell souvenirs and chat with travelers.

 “I sold so many souvenir mugs that they wanted me to do nothing but that.
 There’s nobody ever to this day that’s sold more mugs than I did.”

 This “short” stopover turned into over a decade at Dollywood.
-The Putts settled down in Kodak, Tennessee, and were living life to the fullest until a devastating diagnosis — mesothelioma — changed everything.
+The Putts settled down in Kodak, Tennessee, and planned to keep living life to the fullest until a devastating diagnosis — mesothelioma — changed everything.

-Get our Free Mesothelioma Survivors Guide to learn more about Art’s journey and how other patients have coped with their diagnosis.
+Learn more about Art’s journey and how other patients have coped with their diagnosis in our Free Mesothelioma Survivors Guide.

 Hitting a Roadblock

 In 2018, Art’s mesothelioma symptoms began with a hacking cough that wouldn’t quit.
-It got so bad he had to bring a cup everywhere to catch the phlegm he was bringing up.
+It got so bad that he had to bring a cup with him at all times to catch the phlegm he was bringing up.

 He decided to go to the doctor, who said Art had pneumonia.
 However, the radiologist wasn’t convinced and ordered additional imaging scans, which revealed pleural mesothelioma, a type of asbestos-caused cancer that forms in the lung lining.